neginpedersen/todolist-task/README.md

    - sudo npm install -g serve
    - serve -s build
 # ThingsTech stack used in the app:
-   react.js
+   -react.js
-   Fontawesome
+   -Fontawesome
-   SCSS
+   -SCSS
-   Just used local storage to save the data ;)
+   -Just used local storage to save the data ;)

 # Guide to the users
  Please look at the the pictures and the numbers in the pictures points to description below: